 When neck surgery is necessary, there’s likely to be some pain afterwards.
-The good news is that, if the surgery is successful, your post-op pain is likely to go away.
+The good news is that, if the surgery is done by a Santa Monica spine surgery professional, your post-op pain is likely to go away.
 Any pain or discomfort following neck surgery can be further minimized with a combination of medications and some careful planning on your part.

 Have an Honest Discussion Before Your Surgery